 You have the right to object to the processing of your personal data, which is lawfully carried out pursuant to Article 5(1)(a).

 You have consented to provide your personal data for the present processing operation.
-You can withdraw your consent at any time by notifying the Data Controller.
+You can withdraw your consent at any time by notifying the Europeana Foundation, on behalf of the European Commission.
 The withdrawal will not affect the lawfulness of the processing carried out before you withdraw your consent.

 You can exercise your rights by contacting the Data Controller, or in case of conflict the Data Protection Officer.
 If necessary, you can also address the European Data Protection Supervisor.
 Their contact information is given under Heading 9 below.